HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 1. Run the unmodified exercise and observe that it works as advertised.
 Observe that the dice must be thrown an indeterminate number of times until we get an ACE or until it rolls off the table.
 2. Now, rewrite the body of the `rollDiceUntil()` function using async/await and without using recursion.
 Hint: a `while` loop may come handy.

+    Note: Your solution should no longer use recursion (i.e. the function should not call itself).

 3. Refactor the function `main()` to use async/await and try/catch.

 ### Exercise 4: Dice Race